harshrathod0585/URL_SUMMARIZE-CHATBOT/README.md

 # 🚀 AI - Summarizer

-NEXORA is an intelligent chatbot application that summarizes the content of any URL, including standard web pages and YouTube videos, using advanced language models and modern web scraping techniques.
-Built on [Streamlit](https://streamlit.io/) for an interactive chat interface, NEXORA delivers concise, context-preserving summaries, making it easy to digest long-form content quickly.
+This is an intelligent chatbot application that summarizes the content of any URL, including standard web pages and YouTube videos, using advanced language models and modern web scraping techniques.
+Built on [Streamlit](https://streamlit.io/) for an interactive chat interface, it delivers concise, context-preserving summaries, making it easy to digest long-form content quickly.

 ---